ENCODE-DCC/encoded/docs/object-lifecycle.rst

 Objects are stored in the DB "raw" - with only the properties that are submitted with links as uuids.

 * frame=object

 This is the raw object with additional "@properties" (@id, @type) and calculated properties (defined in python code "types" package).

+* frame=edit

+This is the frame=object without calculated properties

 * frame=embedded